coderamen666/srd-v3.5-md/epic/epic-spells.md

 The *transform* seed can also change its target into someone specific.
 To transform an object or creature into the specific likeness of another individual (including memories and mental abilities), increase the Spellcraft DC by +25.
-If the transformed creature doesn't have the level or Hit Dice of its new likeness, it can only use the abilities of the creature at its own level or Hit Dice.
+If the transformed creature doesn’t have the level or Hit Dice of its new likeness, it can only use the abilities of the creature at its own level or Hit Dice.
 If slain or destroyed, the transformed creature or object reverts to its original form.
-The subject's equipment, if any, remains untransformed or melds into the new form's body, at the caster's option.
+The subject’s equipment, if any, remains untransformed or melds into the new form’s body, at the caster’s option.
 The transformed creature or object acquires the physical and natural abilities of the creature or object it has been changed into while retaining its own memories and mental ability scores.
 Mental abilities include personality, Intelligence,